Charminglance/CropScan-AI/README.md

-# 🌿 FloraID – AI Plant Disease Analyzer
+# 🌿 CropScan-AI – AI Plant Disease Analyzer

 > An AI-powered plant disease diagnosis system that combines deep learning with Google's Gemma 4 to identify plant diseases, explain symptoms, and recommend treatments — all running locally.